Most teams don’t work and rarely make it through the first few months.

 You believe you need people with skills you don’t have.

-If your looking for a secretary and a sales person, outsource it.
+If you’re looking for a secretary and a salesperson, outsource it.
 You don’t need a team member for that.
-There are many good ways to do this and there are many people out there waiting for you to call them.
+There are many good ways to do this, and there are many people out there waiting for you to call them.

 The biggest mistake I see people do is coming up with an idea and trying to sell it to others in the hope that they will follow and become team members.

 Let’s be clear; you don’t sell to team members.
 You sell to customers!

 A team member is someone who believes in your idea and wants to help you make it happen.
 For that, you need to have an idea and you need to be able to articulate your idea.
 You need to show your engagement, and you need to be willing to go for it alone.
 You don’t start a business based on being able to have a team together.
 You start it because you believe in yourself and your ability to create amazing products and services that will help your target market.
 This belief attracts others who understand your ideas and want to help you achieve them.
 You’re the magnet that attracts your team members because of your beliefs and energy.

 Creating a team is not about selecting some people.

 If you want a successful team, you will need people that love your ideas and believe in the same things you believe.